Governorship of Ron DeSantis: Florida Supreme Court nominations

 DeSantis began his first term as governor with three vacant seats on the Florida Supreme Court due to Justices R. Fred Lewis, Barbara Pariente, and Peggy Quince having reached the mandatory retirement age.
 On January 9, 2019, DeSantis appointed Barbara Lagoa to fill the seat vacated by Justice Lewis, on January 14 he appointed Robert J. Luck to fill Pariente's seat, and on January 22 he appointed Carlos G. Muñiz to fill Quince's seat.
 These three appointments were considered to have shifted the court to a more originalist judicial philosophy.

 In late 2019, President Donald Trump nominated Justices Lagoa and Luck to the United States Court of Appeals for the Eleventh Circuit, thus creating two more vacancies for DeSantis to fill.
 On May 26, 2020, he nominated John D. Couriel and Renatha Francis to fill the respective seats; Couriel took office on June 1, but the court found that Francis was ineligible to serve as she had not been a member of The Florida Bar for at least ten years.
 On September 14, 2020, DeSantis instead appointed Jamie Grosshans to fill Luck's seat; she took office the same day.

 On April 29, 2022, incumbent Justice C. Alan Lawson announced his intent to retire, effective August 31.
 In his place, on August 5, DeSantis appointed Renatha Francis again after she had reached her 10-year mark on the Florida Bar.
 She took office on September 1 as the court's first Jamaican-American justice.

 On March 20, 2023, incumbent Justice Ricky Polston announced his resignation, effective March 31.
 DeSantis subsequently appointed Meredith Sasso on May 23, and she took office two days later.

-Following her joining the court, five of the seven justices of the Florida Supreme Court are DeSantis appointees.
+On January 14, 2026, DeSantis appointed Adam Tanenbaum to replace retiring Justice Charles Canady.
+Following him joining the court, six of the seven justices on the court are DeSantis appointees.